-The analysis thus far suggests that cov-lite loans are in many ways similar to speculative grade bonds: they do not have maintenance covenants, they are large, they have long maturities, albeit about one year shorter than bonds, and unlike cov-heavy issuers, cov-lite issuers have the same firm age as bond issuers.
-However, for cov-lite loans to be useful substitutes for bonds from investors' perspective (H2), it is also important to assess whether the secondary market trading is as liquid for cov-lite loans as it is for bonds.
-It is difficult to compare directly the liquidity of loans vs. bonds since there is no database that tracks actual trade prices for loans.
+We turn next to a comparison of liquidity between bonds and loans.
+It is difficult to compare directly the liquidity of loans versus bonds since there is no database that tracks actual trade prices for loans.
 However, the LSTA/Thomson Reuters Mark-to-Market Pricing Service provides market-maker quotes for the secondary loan market, which we can compare to quoted spreads in the bond pricing literature.
 We obtain average quoted spreads for bonds from Chen, Lesmond, and Wei (2007).
 We use the average bid-ask spreads they report for noncallable bonds of maturity between one and seven years from 1995 through 2003 (with most quotes available from 2000 onwards).
 This maturity range matches well with our sample since 94% of sample loans have a maturity between one and seven years.

 We then match our loans to the bond results in Chen, Lesmond, and Wei (2007) based on the rating.
 We compute the average bid-ask spread for both cov-lite loans and cov-heavy loans over the first three months, and the first, second, and third year after the launch date of the loan.
 A breakdown of spreads based on years since issuance is not available for bonds.
-Notice that Chen, Lesmond, and Wei use up-to-date bond ratings while our loan data is limited to at-issue ratings.
+Notice that Chen, Lesmond, and Wei (2007) use up-to-date bond ratings while our loan data is limited to at-issue ratings.
 To improve comparability, loans that are priced as distressed and likely would have been downgraded during the time period in question are excluded from the analysis.
-In Panel A, we classify a loan as distressed if it trades below 90 cents per one dollar of principal.
+In Panel A of Table 6, we classify a loan as distressed if it trades below 90 cents per one dollar of principal.
 In Panel B, loans are excluded if they trade below 95 cents.
 Note that these conservative criteria may cause us to overstate the difference between cov-lite loans and bonds, if anything.
 For a loan with five years to maturity, a drop in price to 90 cents represents a change in yield approximately equivalent to a downgrade from straight BB to B- (priced at LIBOR plus 284 basis points and LIBOR plus 497 basis points, respectively, on average).
 A drop in price to 95 cents represents a change in yield about equal to a downgrade from straight BB to B+ (the latter being priced at LIBOR plus 387 basis points on average).

-Table 4 shows that quoted spreads are very similar for covenant-lite loans and bonds.
+Table 6 shows that quoted spreads are very similar for covenant-lite loans and bonds.
 For BB rated debt, bonds have a quoted spread of 54 basis points compared to 58 basis points for cov-lite loans.
 Covheavy loans trade at a wider spread of 70 basis points.
 For B rated debt, bonds trade at a spread of 59 basis points, compared to 63 basis points for cov-lite loans and 77 basis points for cov-heavy loans.
 Note that statistical significance tests cannot be performed for bonds vs. loans since we do not have the underlying data on bonds.
-However, in section 5, we verify that the difference in liquidity between cov-lite loans and cov-heavy loans is statistically significant.
+However, in section 6, we verify that the difference in liquidity between cov-lite loans and cov-heavy loans is statistically significant.